lookit/lookit-docs/docs/source/researchers-manage-org.rst

 Lab's custom URL
 --------------------------------------------------------

-To find the current custom URL for your lab, select your lab in the labs page.
-You will find the URL under "Custom URL".
+Each lab has its own page on Lookit.
+Families can visit your lab page to find all of the active studies run by your lab.
+To find the current custom URL for your lab, go to "Manage Labs" and select your lab.
+You will find the link to the lab's page under "Custom URL".

-To change the current URL click "edit lab" in the top right while on your lab's page.
+To change your lab's URL, click "Edit lab" in the top right of your lab's information page.
 Update the "Custom URL" to suit your lab's preferences.

 --------------------------------------------------------
 Order lab's studies